Vitamins for Breeding Female DogsLast updated: Oct 27, 2020 by Marty Greer, Doctor of Veterinary Medicine and the

 While female dogs within a single kennel may cycle at different times of the year, individuals should be predictable from cycle to cycle.
 Each dog should have a consistent cycle, whelping at the same from year to year.
-If your dog struggles with inconsistent heat cycles, a heavy flow or smelly cycle she may have a vitamin deficiency.
+If your dog struggles with inconsistent heat cycles, a heavy vaginal discharge or smelly odor to her discharge, she may have a vitamin deficiency.
 If the time in between cycles last longer than six to seven months, your female will benefit from vitamin supplementation.
 If the intervals are predictably six to seven months, which is a normal duration, you do not need supplements.
 However, some breeds may cycle twice a year or once a year.
 Each female should be managed individually.
 Dams need a minimum of 4.5 months between heat cycles to have the uterus prepared for a pregnancy.
 Pushing her to cycle more frequently will not increase the number of litters a year.

 A customer came to us with a problem: their average heat cycle was over nine months.
 We suggested implementing daily vitamins.
 After re-evaluating the kennel, we found they now average six to seven months as predicted.
 The kennel owners admitted that they doubted we could help their females, but they were delighted with the results!
 For the first time, they knew when females would be in, and that helps breeding.
 Proper vitamin supplementation makes knowing when a female will cycle so we can be better prepared.